Stellardev11/V4/AUDIT_REPORT.md

 ### 14.3 Production Readiness
 ✅ **READY FOR DEPLOYMENT**

-The application is ready for production deployment on Replit with:
+The application is ready for production deployment with:
 - Build scripts configured
 - Production server setup
 - Environment configuration